3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ```
 That % sign indicates that we have an untracked file that Git doesn't know about

+3. Run `git diff` to see the uncommitted changes that you have made.

-3. If we run `git status` we should get:
+4. If we run `git status` we should get:

     ```bash
     On branch master